novateams/nova.core/nova/core/roles/monolith/README.md

 domain: # This is the domain that will be set for the host
 ad_domain_name: "{{ domain }}"
 fqdn: "{{ hostname }}.{{ domain }}"
+project_fullname: # This is the full name of the project
 ```

 Although there are some variables available to this role, it recommended to only set values for variables defined in the example below.
 This is a kickstart role and should be used as such.
 Advanced users can install the individual roles separately for more control.